Kirby diagrams, trisections and gems of PL 4-manifolds: relationships, results and open problems: Relationships and results

-\begin{example} {\em Figures \ref{fig:M4(trefoil,1)} and \ref{fig:M4(trefoil,1)_trisection-diagram} show an application of Proposition \ref{trisection_diagrams_gem-induced_framed-links} to the framed link consisting of a trefoil knot $K_T$ with framing 1: the gem $\tilde\Omega(K_T,1)$ of Figure \ref{fig:M4(trefoil,1)} represents a (simply-connected) compact $4$-manifold $M$ (whose boundary is the Poincar\'e homology sphere), has regular genus $m_\alpha +1 = 3$ and gives rise to a gem-induced trisection of genus $m_\alpha=2$.
-The associated G-trisection diagram is depicted in Figure \ref{fig:M4(trefoil,1)_trisection-diagram}.
-Note that by considering blue and red (resp. blue and green) curves, a genus two Heegaard diagram of the boundary of one of the 4-dimensional handlebody of the trisection of $M$ is obtained, while red and green curves give rise to a genus two Heegaard diagram of the Poincar\'e homology sphere. } \end{example}
+\begin{example}{\em Figures \ref{fig:M4(trefoil,1)}, \ref{fig:M4(trefoil,1)_cycles_trisection-diagram} and \ref{fig:M4(trefoil,1)_trisection-diagram} show an application of Proposition \ref{trisection_diagrams_gem-induced_framed-links}, also making use of Remark \ref{meridians_as_gamma_curves}, to the framed link consisting of a trefoil knot $K_T$ with framing 1: the gem $\tilde\Omega(K_T,1)$ of Figure \ref{fig:M4(trefoil,1)} represents a (simply-connected) compact $4$-manifold $M$ (whose boundary is the Poincar\'e homology sphere), has regular genus $m_\alpha +1 = 3$ and gives rise to a gem-induced trisection of genus $m_\alpha=2$.
+The bicolored cycles giving rise to the associated G-trisection diagram are highlighted in Figure \ref{fig:M4(trefoil,1)_cycles_trisection-diagram}, while the associated G-trisection diagram is depicted in Figure \ref{fig:M4(trefoil,1)_trisection-diagram}.
+Note that by considering blue and red (resp. red and green) curves, a genus two Heegaard diagram of the boundary of one of the 4-dimensional handlebodies of the trisection of $M$ is obtained, while blue and green curves give rise to a genus two Heegaard diagram of the Poincar\'e homology sphere. } \end{example}